 Instead, the rule of thumb is to use about 1/4 to 1/3 a cup of coconut flour in place of grain-based flours.
 Because it’s more dense than wheat flours, adding extra moisture is necessary.
 Doubling or tripling the eggs in your favorite recipes will up the moisture content and ensure baked goods remain moist and delicious.

 Coconut flour is becoming easier and easier to find, and you can now often find it alongside traditional flours in the baking aisle or the organic section of your local grocery store.
-And of course, you can also buy it online.
-My favorite is Tropical Tradition’s organic coconut flour.
-Or try your hand at making your own homemade version!
+And of course, you can also buy it online or try your hand at making your own homemade version!

 27 Coconut Flour Recipes